meitinger/calendars/README.md

 =================================

-This is mostly an internal repository, or at least it is only useful for users of *Vivendi*, *cpulohn* and *Consens*.
+This is mostly an internal repository, or at least it is only useful for users of *Vivendi* and *cpulohn*.
 What the code does is export various calendar entries from the aforementioned programs as iCalendar files.

 The following calendars are available:

 * `birthdays.ics`: Contains birthdays of employees (retrieved from *cpulohn*)